pharo-open-documentation/awesome-pharo/README.md

 + [OSC](https://github.com/Ducasse/OSC) - An open sound control library.

 ## IOT
++ [HID](https://github.com/tamerescrl/libusb-pharo#hid-layer) - An implementation of the Human Interface Device protocol with a driver to be used with libusb.
 + [PharoThings](https://github.com/pharo-iot/PharoThings) - Live programming platform for IoT projects based on Pharo.

 ## Language extensions